bolotnikov/gamedevland/docs/pixi_project_template.md

 npm start
 ```

-Creates the build with the developer environment and automatically run the project in the browser using dev-server.
+This command creates the build with the developer environment and automatically run the project in the browser using dev-server.

 ``` bash
 npm run build
 ```

-Creates the build for production and save the build files in the `dist/` folder.
+This command creates the build for production and save the created build's files in the `dist/` folder.

-This folder is created automatically and cleared every time you run the command, so be careful not to save files in this folder.
+This folder is created automatically and cleared every time we run the command, so be careful not to save files in this folder.

 ## 2. Creating the canvas element